-(English Translation of Consolidated Financial Statements Originally Issued in Chinese) SHIH WEI NAVIGATION CO., LTD. AND SUBSIDIARIES
+(English Translation of Consolidated Financial Statements Originally Issued in Chinese)

-Notes to the Consolidated Financial Statements
+Notes to the Consolidated Financial Statements For the years ended December 31, 2023 and 2022

 (Expressed in Thousands of New Taiwan Dollars, Unless Otherwise Specified)

 (1) Company history

 Shih Wei Navigation Co., Ltd. (the "Company") was incorporated in the Republic of China (ROC) in March 1985.
 The Company and its subsidiaries (the Group) mainly engages in cargo shipping services and shipping agency, resort hotels for tourists, as well as sales and lease of cargo vessels.